danWatkinson/snapp-vtt/docs/adr/0004-https-transport-security.md

 ### Decision

-- **All services run HTTPS directly**
+- **All services run HTTPS directly (development topology)**
-  - The Next.js dev server runs over HTTPS (wrapped in a custom HTTPS server using Node's `https` module).
+  - In local development, the Next.js dev server runs over HTTPS (wrapped in a custom HTTPS server using Node's `https` module).
-  - All API services (auth, world, etc.) run over HTTPS using Express wrapped in Node's `https.createServer()`.
+  - In local development, all API services (auth, world, etc.) run over HTTPS using Express wrapped in Node's `https.createServer()`.
-  - No HTTP servers are exposed externally; all communication is encrypted.
+  - No HTTP servers are exposed externally in local development; all communication is encrypted.

 - **Frontend-to-service communication**
   - The frontend makes direct HTTPS calls to service endpoints (e.g. `https://localhost:4400/auth/login`, `https://localhost:4501/worlds`).